Houdini 20.5 Nodes Copernicus nodes

 Per Component

-Compute a separate noise for each channel of the output.
-If not set, the output will be grayscale even for non-Mono layers.
+Computes a separate noise for each channel of the output.
+If off, the output is grayscale for mono and non-mono layers.

 Metric

-Worley noises can define different metrics for computing the distance to a point.
+When Noise Type is Worley Cellular F1 or Worley Cellular F2-F1, this is how to define different metrics for computing the distance to a point.

 Euclidean

-The usual L2 distance metric.
-This results in circular shapes.
+The usual L2 distance metric, which results in circular shapes.

 Manhattan

-The maximum of the two axial distances, this results in diamond shapes.
+The maximum of the two axial distances, which results in diamond shapes.

 Chebyshev

-The sum of the two axial distances.
-This results in square shapes.
+The sum of the two axial distances, which results in square shapes.

 Element Size